v-gilbert/quantumbenchmarkzoo/content/system-level-benchmark/others/rqops.md

 ---
 title: rQOPS
 description: >
-  rQOPS
+  Reliable Quantum Operations Per Second (rQOPS): Microsoft's benchmark for measuring the logical clock rate of fault-tolerant quantum computers.
 ---

 # Reliable Quantum Operations Per Second (rQOPS)

-This protocol was introduced by Microsoft in 2023 by C. Nayak {% cite rQOPS2023 %}.

 ## Motivation

-Microsoft introduced the reliable Quantum Operations Per Second (rQOPS) figure of merit to evaluate the performance of large-scale, fault-tolerant quantum computers.
+This protocol was introduced in 2023 by C. Nayak {% cite rQOPS2023 %} from Microsoft.
+The reliable Quantum Operations Per Second (rQOPS) figure of merit is used to evaluate the performance of large-scale, fault-tolerant quantum computers.
 The principal motivation behind this figure of merit is quantifying the number of reliable logical operations a quantum computer can perform per second.

-## Protocol details
+## Protocol

 The number of rQOPS is defined by the product of the number of logical qubits $$n$$ and the logical clock frequency $$f$$: